cRckls/o-tech-test/README.md

 Kicked off a react project by using create-react-app.
 In a real production situation I would probably spend more time on this step, or eject it and alter the webpack / babel setup from there.

-Made the decision to use Typesecript, so that the objects I’m passing around would be well defined and it would be clearer to follow, and flag up any bugs quicker.
+Made the decision to use TypeScript, so that the objects I’m passing around would be well defined and it would be clearer to follow, and flag up any bugs quicker.
 For something like this it might not be completely necessary, but I treated this like a project that would grow and become a lot larger than this task.

 **Actions / getArticles.ts**
 First goal was to get the data and display it on screen somehow.
 Used axios to get the data from the url and return it.
 Set this up in a file that the whole app could share, and wrote a quick test to check it was returning data.